tloehrlmu/PageTest/README.md

+# 🧰 Toolbox for Uncertainty Quantification in Machine Learning

-# Requirements
+## Requirements
 Please see a detailed package list in the `requirements.txt`.
 ```
 pip install -r requirements.txt
 ```

-# How to just build locally without pushing to public?
+## How to just build locally without pushing to public?
 Run the following command on your local branch !!**not main**!!.
 ```
 bash build.zsh